-- Statistics for the Behavioral Sciences (4).
-Prereq: PSY 201, 202 for all psychology majors & MAT 101 or 110.
+303 Statistics for the Behavioral Sciences (3).
+Prereq: MAT 101 or 110.

 A basic survey of the descriptive statistics and inferential statistics used in research.
 Computation and elementary theory of correlation, t test and simple analysis of variance.
 Applicable primarily to the social sciences, and all examples and problems are selected from social and behavioral sciences.
 Psychology majors should complete this course no later than the first semester of their junior year.
-(Fall and spring) - Contemporary Issues in Psychology and Human Services (1).
+(Fall and spring)

+Contemporary Issues in Psychology and Human Services (1).
 Prereq: Sophomore or Junior standing.
-Introduces psychology majors to key topics and academic skills necessary for success in upper-level psychology coursework.
-Guest lecturers and field trips will provide students with broad exposure to the sub-fields within psychology and human service professions.
-Provides students with a broad overview of graduate school and career options available after graduation.
-Psychology majors should complete this course no later than the first semester of their junior year.
+This course introduces psychology majors to key resources and academic skills necessary for success in upper level psychology coursework.
+Students will be provided essential knowledge needed to secure practicum experiences and understand graduate school options and how to prepare for their future.
+Vital knowledge related to career goals will be explored.
+Guest lecturers will provide students with a broad exposure to the sub-fields within psychology and other human service professions.
 (Fall only)

 312 Abnormal Psychology (3).
-Prereq: PSY 202.
+Prereq: PSY 203.